Malta citizenship by merit: details explained

 2. Proposal Letter

-To qualify for Malta citizenship by merit, the applicant must prepare and submit a Proposal Letter, which serves as the central document of the application.
-It is not a formality but a strategic case explaining why citizenship should be granted.
+To apply for Malta citizenship by merit, the foreigner must prepare and submit a Proposal Letter, which serves as the central document of the application.
+It is not a formality but a strategic case explaining why citizenship applications should be assessed.

 The Proposal Letter introduces the applicant and family members, summarises the applicant’s track record and verified achievements.
 It explains the exceptional service or contribution already delivered or planned, supported by concrete projects and measurable indicators.
 It also sets out how the applicant will remain engaged after naturalisation, including the intended pattern of presence and integration in Malta.